 Large bodies of water are never in short supply in National Trust sites in the UK, and what better way to make use of them in the colder months than in our photograph!
 Including still water for reflections will create stunning mirroring in your shots and amplify any colour.

 Remember, smoother water equals better reflections!Look for contrast in your shots

 A great way to accentuate the colours in your photographs is to think about framing your shots in a way that the different colours contrast with each other.
 By taking note of the colour of your surroundings and pairing them up, you can really capture the essence of autumn.

 You may also consider using a polarising filter in your photographs, too.

 Wrapping up, coffee in hand and heading out on an autumn day to capture local sights is a fantastic experience, whether you’re a semi-professional or an amateur photographer.
 We hope these tips are useful when shooting in autumn this year, and don’t forget to pack your tripod for sharp shots!

-To find out more information about our specialist photographer insurance for the amateur, semi-professional and professional photographer, speak to our knowledgeable team about your requirements on 01206 814500.
+To find out more information about our specialist camera insurance for the amateur, semi-professional and professional photographer, speak to our knowledgeable team about your requirements on 01206 814500.